AndiEcker/AcuSihotInterfaces/README.md

 All command line options can be specified in any order, because SysDataMan is always first doing all the pull actions.
 After the pull any push actions are performed (if specified/given) and finally the compare actions are processed.

-For to run a compare before any additional pull/push action simply execute SysDataMan twice (the first run with the --compare option and the second run with the pull/push and optionally another compare action).
+to run a compare before any additional pull/push action simply execute SysDataMan twice (the first run with the --compare option and the second run with the pull/push and optionally another compare action).

-The postgres database AssCache (Ass) can be used for to temporarily store the data pulled from one of our three systems (the source system) for to speed up large data synchronization tasks.
+The postgres database AssCache (Ass) can be used to temporarily store the data pulled from one of our three systems (the source system) to speed up large data synchronization tasks.

 #### Supported Data Fields

-The following client data fields can be used for to optionally specify the fields that are used within the `field_names` key-word-arguments of the action command line options `pull`, `push` and `compare`, although not all of them are implemented for all our three systems (e.g. Sihot only supports the ShId field for filtering and matching):
+The following client data fields can be used to optionally specify the fields that are used within the `field_names` key-word-arguments of the action command line options `pull`, `push` and `compare`, although not all of them are implemented for all our three systems (e.g. Sihot only supports the ShId field for filtering and matching):